MOVES-Energy banker Hutchinson leaves Barclays for BofA -memo

 Brown and Hutchinson worked together for over a decade at Lehman Brothers Holdings Inc and Barclays before Brown moved to Bank of America in 2010.

 A Bank of America representatives confirmed the contents of the memo.
-A Barclays representative declined to comment.
+A Barclays representative did not immediately reply to a request for comment.

 When Hutchinson starts in September, he will work with clients in the upstream oil and gas market out of Bank of America’s Houston office.